-This pathway relates to all children under 18 years who present with self-harm behaviour as follows:
+This pathway for non-health professionals relates to all children under 18 years who present with self-harm behaviour as follows:

 Self-harm describes a wide range of things that people do to themselves in a deliberate and usually hidden way.
 In the vast majority of cases self-harm remains a secretive behaviour that can go on for a long time without being discovered.
 Self-harm can involve:

 - Cutting, often to the arms using razor blades, broken glass or knives;

 - Head banging;

 Self harm can sometimes be a coping mechanism with the aim of relieving emotional distress.
 It must be recognised that the emotional distress that leads to self harm can also lead to suicidal thoughts and actions.

 If a child is self harming, professionals should make a brief assessment and follow the pathway.